Timmoth/ElkTest/README.md

 The network example makes a sequence of POST, GET, PUT, DELETE requests.

+This example uses [HttpRequester](https://github.com/Timmoth/HttpRequester "HttpRequester") to make HttpRequests on the SUT.
+See project readme for instructions on installing the library.

 Copy + Rename `arduino_secrets_example.h` => `arduino_secrets.h`

 Update the three arduino_secrets values.